SupriyaChanda/PyTerrier-Instalation-Guide-Ubuntu-/README.md

 1. Check `pip` already installed in your system or not?
 2. If not, then `sudo apt install python3-pip`
 3. If yes, then `pip install python-terrier`
-4.
+4. If it there is any error, then have to check `g++ --version`
+5.
-5. You may need to set JAVA_HOME environment variable if Pyjnius cannot find your Java installation.
+6. You may need to set JAVA_HOME environment variable if Pyjnius cannot find your Java installation.

-### macOS

-1. You need to hava Java installed.
-Pyjnius/PyTerrier will pick up the location automatically.
-2. `pip install python-terrier`

 # Indexing